lowercasebtw/fabricskyboxes/CODE_OF_CONDUCT.md

 ## Conclusion

-By contributing to or using FabricSkyBoxes, you agree to uphold this Code of Conduct.
+By contributing to or using Nuit, you agree to uphold this Code of Conduct.
 Let's work together to maintain a friendly, supportive, and inclusive environment for all users and contributors.